NehaRaj8/imdb-centiment-analysis/README.md

 Movie reviews have different lengths, but neural networks require fixed-size inputs.

+The distribution of IMDB review lengths was analysed before padding.

+Most reviews contain fewer than 500 tokens, while longer reviews form a smaller proportion of the dataset.
+Therefore, a maximum sequence length of 500 was selected to balance:

+- retaining meaningful review context
+- reducing computational complexity
+- providing consistent input dimensions for the RNN model

 pad_sequences() was used to standardise all reviews to 500 tokens:

 max_length = 500